Our Mission Statement

 The current members of the Finance Committee are: Kevin Flavin, Chairperson, Breda Crehan-Roche, Breda Dolan, Páraic Lawless, John McHugo and Dermot O’Neill.

 The Board Nominations Committee is tasked with the core responsibilities of managing the appointment process for new board directors and succession planning for the Board of Directors.
 The current members are: Kevin Newell, Chairman, Ray Kelly, Company Secretary and Frank O’Connell.
 The Chief Executive is in attendance at these meetings.

 The role of the Audit Committee is to keep under reivew the adequacy, scope and effectiveness of accounting and internal control systems of all activities carried out by Ability West.

 The Audit Committee advises the Board of Directors on the appointment of the external auditor, the audit fee, and issues relating to the resignation or dismissal of the auditor or on any matters arising of concern to the auditor.

-The Audit Committee comprises of four members: Paddy Daly, Chairperson, Kevin Flavin, Jack King and Gerry Walsh.
+The Audit Committee comprises of four members: Kevin Flavin, Cormac Flynn, Jack King and Gerry Walsh.